 I have the best job in the world.
 Almost every day, I am able to help individuals whose livelihood is threatened by disability.
 I am able to fight the good fight against unscrupulous insurance companies on behalf of the disabled.
 I have freedom—the type of freedom that is only possible when you own your own business.
 All of this, while I am passionate about what I do and earn a very nice living.
 I am truly blessed, I know it, and I will never forget it.

 I have always been extremely driven and results oriented.
 When I was young, my mother often told me I had “infinite patience.”
 Over time, I began to internalize this concept of myself, but eventually I realized my mom was mistaken.
 In actuality, I am very “impatient.”
-What I have, and what my mother recognized but misunderstood, is industry.
+What I have, and what my mother recognized but misunderstood, is grit.
 When I want something, I am dogged in my pursuit.
 This quality has served me well in both my life and career.

 A challenge I have had my whole life has been blushing.
-I turn deep red when I public speak, when I am emotional and, of course, when I am embarrased.
+I turn deep red when I public speak, when I am emotional and, of course, when I am embarrassed.
 Sometimes I feel burning hot in my face, and other times I do not even know I am red until someone inevitably says, "Look how red Scott is."
-At which point, I turn even more red, because then I am embarrased because I am red.
+At which point, I turn even more red, because then I am embarrassed because I am red.
 For much of my life, it made me afraid to do certain things, such as public speaking, because I did not want people to see me turn red.
 For a long time, I avoided a lot of situations because of this fear.
 I think it made me shy, even though inside I feel like a wolf stuck in sheep's clothing.

 My Career Aspirations